WHAT ARE THE BIG IDEAS IN THE WORTHWHILE LESSON MODEL? PLAY THE SLIDESHOW

 How do the qualities of the task deepen thinking and learning?
 During our rounds we have collaboratively developed learning trajectories and worthwhile lessons for four curriculum areas.

 In Term 4, 2020 Thornleigh West PS hosted the round.
 The problem of practice was: " Are our reading lessons worthwhile?"
+The focus of the professional learning was on ensuring challenge, rigour and high expectations.

 |